r-spatial/RQGIS/README.md

 writeOGR(ger, dir_tmp, "ger", driver = "ESRI Shapefile", overwrite_layer = TRUE)
 ```

 Now that we have a shapefile, we can move on to using RQGIS.
 First of all, we need to specify all the paths necessary to run the QGIS-API.
 Fortunately, `set_env` does this for us.
-The only thing we need to do is, specify the path to the OSGeo4W-installation.
+The only thing we need to do is: specify the path to the OSGeo4W-installation.
 If you do not specify a path, `set_env` tries to find the OSGeo4W-installation on your C: drive.
 So far `set_env` only works on Windows-systems, but we are working hard to make it availabe for UNIX-systems as well.
-Please note, that most of the RQGIS functions, you are likely to work with (such as `get_usage`, `get_options` and `run_qgis`), require the list containing the paths to the various installations necessary to run QGIS from within R.
+Please note, that most of the RQGIS functions, you are likely to work with (such as `get_usage`, `get_options` and `run_qgis`), require the output list containing the paths to the various installations necessary to run QGIS from within R.

 ``` r
 # attach RQGIS